mrnorman/YAKL/README.md

   * Using Fortran bindings for Managed memory makes porting from Fortran to C++ on the GPU significantly easier
   * You can call `gator_init()` from `gator_mod` to initialize YAKL's pool allocator from Fortran code.
   * Call `gator_finalize()` to deallocate YAKL's runtime pool and other miscellaneous data
-  * When you specify `-D__MANAGED__ -D__USE_CUDA__`, all `gator_allocate(...)` calls will not only use CUDA Managed Memory but will also map that data in OpenACC and OpenMP offload runtimes so that the data will be left alone in the offload runtimes and left for the CUDA runtime to manage instead.
+  * When you specify `-D__MANAGED__ -DYAKL_ARCH_CUDA`, all `gator_allocate(...)` calls will not only use CUDA Managed Memory but will also map that data in OpenACC and OpenMP offload runtimes so that the data will be left alone in the offload runtimes and left for the CUDA runtime to manage instead.
     * This allows you to use OpenACC and OpenMP offload without any data statements and still get efficient runtime and correct results.
     * This is accomplished with `acc_map_data(...)` in OpenACC and `omp_target_associate_ptr(...)` in OpenMP 4.5+
     * With OpenACC, this happens automatically, but with OpenMP offload, you need to also specify `-D_OPEMP45`